Infante Alfonso, Duke of Galliera: Marriage and issue

 In 1911, Alfonso was restored to the rank of lieutenant in the army.
 In 1912, King Alfonso XIII issued a decree restoring his title: I hereby restore the prerogatives, honours and distinctions corresponding to the condition of Infante of Spain, Knight of the Distinguished Order of the Golden Fleece, Knight Grand Cross of the Order of Charles III and many other graces and favors that by Me he has received".

-In August 1913, Beatrice was received into the Catholic Church.
+In 1913, Beatrice was received into the Catholic Church.

 Trip to North America

 In 1928, Alfonso visited North America accompanied by his wife and eldest son.
 The visit was intended to be a preliminary to a visit by King Alfonso XIII which never occurred.
 On 13 November they arrived in New York City, where they stayed at the home of General Cornelius Vanderbilt III.
-They were then the guests of Percy Rivington Pyne, II, at his country home in Roslyn, Long Island.
+They were then the guests of Percy Rivington Pyne, II, at his country home in Roslyn, New York.
 They proceeded to Philadelphia where they were the guests of Joseph E. Widener.
 Later they visited Washington, D.C. (where they met Vice President and Mrs. Charles G. Dawes), Boston, Montreal (where they met the Lieutenant Governor of Quebec, Narcisse Pérodeau), Detroit, and Niagara Falls.
 They left New York City and returned to Spain on 7 December.

 Later life

 Upon the death of his father in 1930, Infante Alfonso inherited the title of Duke of Galliera in the Italian nobility.
-In 1937, he renounced the title in favor of his son Álvaro and was therefore styled as Infante Alfonso of Orleans and Bourbon until his death.
+In 1937, he renounced the title in favour of his son Álvaro and was therefore styled as Infante Alfonso of Orleans and Bourbon until his death.

 In 1975, Alfonso died of a heart attack at his palace in Sanlúcar de Barrameda.

 The Fundación Infante de Orleans, a foundation dedicated to the preservation of historical aircraft in Spain, established in 1989, is named in his honour.